robinhood/faust/docs/playbooks/pageviews.rst

 Counts Table
 ------------

-Then define a :ref:`Table <guide-tables>` to maintain running counts for page views.
+Then we define a :ref:`Table <guide-tables>`.
+This is like a Python dictionary, but is distributed across the cluster, partitioned by the dictionary key.

 .. sourcecode:: python